DarkAoRaidenX/7-days-to-die-mods/mods/VehicleCarAlarms.md

   </summary>

 + To install the mod, click , [A20 Download](https://github.com/DarkAoRaidenX/7-days-to-die-mods/raw/main/downloads/CarAlarm-A20.zip) or [A21 Download](https://github.com/DarkAoRaidenX/7-days-to-die-mods/raw/main/downloads/VehicleAlarms-A21.2.0.0.zip) open the file you downloaded with an extraction tool such as [7 Zip](https://www.7-zip.org/).
-  + The folder you extracted should be called or `VehicleAlarms-A21.2.0.0`, now open that folder.
+  + The folder you extracted should be called `CarAlarm` or `VehicleAlarms-A21.2.0.0`.
   + Now move that folder to your `Mods` folder in your 7 Days to Die directory, if you do not have one, make one.
 + Your directory should now look something like this: Mod folder should be only 1 Folder deep.
 ```\7 Days To Die\Mods\ModFolderName```